ONLINE HERBAL IMMERSION PROGRAM

 The online program also includes these bonuses:

-- 20% discount off bulk herbs and medicine making supplies at Mountain Rose Herbs’ online store through December 31, 2018
+- 10% discount off bulk herbs and medicine making supplies at Mountain Rose Herbs’ online store throughout the period of your enrollment

 - Complimentary student membership for one year in the United Plant Savers, a non-profit organization dedicated to preserving rare medicinal herbs